mikeohio1026/mllelectronics_v3/content/post/hardware_is_hard/index.md

 ---
 title: Hardware is Hard
-description: Thoughts a Musings on Hardware Development
+description: Thoughts and Musings on Hardware Development
 date: 2022-05-02
 tags: ['Electronics']
 categories: